Ritikakumari1234/Price_performer/README.md

-Welcome to the Laptop Price Predictor project repository!
 This project aims to predict the price of laptops based on various features and specifications.
 Whether you're a tech enthusiast, a data scientist, or someone interested in machine learning, this project provides an opportunity to explore the world of predictive modelling.

 Table of Contents
 About